Sunseekers: The Immigrant Architects That Created Hippie California

 Lovell Health House Image Ryan Soniat 2020

-Within a few years, his career had taken off.
-Lyra’s research shows that ‘his weekly newspaper column in the Los Angeles Times had a large audience.
-He self-published and sold his books, and ran a successful medical practice for many years’.
+Writer Lyra Kilston meticulously researched Saperstein for her book Sunseekers: The Cure of California, taking readers on a journey deep into the business of well-being.
+She explains Saperstein’s ‘weekly newspaper column in the Los Angeles Times had a large audience.
+He self-published and sold his books and ran a successful medical practice for many years.
 He was clearly a player, but was there substance to his beliefs?
-Lyra thinks ‘Some of them, yes.
+Lyra thinks, ‘Some of them, yes.
 Others were completely wacky and unfounded’.

 “The machine that we live in is an old coach full of tuberculosis … where as the modern house is a [health] machine for living”